-SEMC2024 Student Work in Museums Entry Form
+SEMC2025 Student Work in Museums Entry Form

-Postsecondary students throughout our region are engaged in challenging and important work in southeastern museums.
+Post-secondary students throughout our region are engaged in challenging and important work in southeastern museums.
 They are doing research, producing exhibits, conducting oral history interviews, creating content for websites, and developing public programs.
-SEMC is committed to recognizing and rewarding excellence in museum work done by students through the annual, juried Spotlight on Student Work in Museums program.
+SEMC is committed to recognizing and rewarding excellence in museum work done by students through the annual, juried Spotlight on Student Work in Museums (S.W.I.M) program.

-What do SWIM team members get once they are chosen?
+What do S.W.I.M team members get once they are chosen?

-• Presentation Session: SWIM participants will show their work in a presentation session.
+• Presentation Session: S.W.I.M participants will show their work in a presentation session.
 Each participant or group will give a short presentation during the same 50-minute block.
 The duration of each presentation will be about 10 minutes, though this depends on the number of projects.
-Here, the SWIM team gets the chance to have experience with presenting at a professional conference for future colleagues.
+Here, the S.W.I.M team gets the chance to have experience with presenting at a professional conference for future colleagues.
 Note that at the discretion of the co-chairs, presenters may be limited based upon the number of successful projects.
-All SWIM Team Members take part in the Poster Session.
+All S.W.I.M Team Members take part in the Poster Session.

 • Showcase projects and research professionally.